V. S. Ramachandran: Biography

 Ramachandran's scientific work can be divided into two phases.
 From the early 1970s until the late 1980s, Ramachandran's work focused almost exclusively on human visual processing, especially on stereopsis.
 Ramachandran began publishing research in this area beginning in 1972, with a paper in Nature while still a student at Stanley Medical College.

 In 1991, Ramachandran was inspired by Tim Pons's research on cortical plasticity.
 Pons demonstrated cortical reorganization in monkeys after the amputation of a finger.
 Ramachandran was one of the first researchers to recognize the potential of neuroimaging technology to demonstrate the plastic changes that take place in the human cortex after amputation.
-Ramachandran then began research on phantom limbs, but later moved on to study a wider range of neurological mysteries, including body integrity identity disorder and the Capgras delusion.
+Ramachandran then began research on phantom limbs, but later moved on to study a wider range of neurological mysteries, including body integrity dysphoria and the Capgras delusion.

 Ramachandran has encountered skepticism about some of his theories.
 Ramachandran has responded, "I have—for better or worse—roamed the whole landscape of visual perception, stereopsis, phantom limbs, denial of paralysis, Capgras syndrome, synaesthesia, and many others."

 Ramachandran has served as a consultant in areas such as forensic psychology and the neuroscience of weight reduction.
-In 2007, Ramachandran served as an expert witness on pseudocyesis (false pregnancy) at the trial of Lisa M. Montgomery.
+In 2007, Ramachandran served as an expert witness on pseudocyesis (false pregnancy) at the trial of Lisa Marie Montgomery.
 Ramachandran has served as a consultant to the Modius company which is developing weight reduction technology that relies on electrically stimulating parts of the brain that control weight loss.
-Ramachandran is collaborating with Indian doctors doing research on Mucuna pruriens, an ayurvedic (Indian natural medicine) therapy for Parkinson's disease.